pzaino/thecrowler/doc/information_seed_lifecycle.md

 (for example Brave Search, Bing Web Search, Google CSE, Shodan, or a custom `http_json` gateway with credentials) must be clearly labelled as paid, commercial, or API-key integrations in shared examples and deployment runbooks.
+CROWler federation providers use the same `http_json` adapter against a trusted peer CROWler Search API and must be labelled as templates requiring operator validation of trust boundaries, authentication, retention, and data-sharing policy.

 The `browser_search` HTML adapter is disabled unless it is explicitly configured and allow-listed.
 Use it only for local fixtures or after reviewing the target